-In general, where reasonable (or smaller) output capacitance is desired, the output ripple requirement and load transient requirement can be used to determine the necessary output capacitance for stable operation.
+In general, where reasonable (or smaller) output capacitance is desired, output ripple requirement and load transient requirements can be used to determine the necessary output capacitance for stable operation.

-For the maximum output capacitance recommendation, select the inductor and capacitor values so that the L-C double pole frequency is no less than 1/100 of operating frequency.
-With this starting point, verify the small signal response on the board using the following one criteria:

-Phase margin at the loop crossover is greater than 50 degrees
+For the maximum output capacitance recommendation, select the inductor and capacitor values so that the L-C double pole frequency is no less than 1/100th of operating frequency.
+With this starting point, verify the small signal response on the board using the phase margin at the loop crossover is greater than 50 degrees.